cybergis/cybergis-cloud/README.md

 7. Click “Create policy”.
 8. Click “JSON”.
 9. Copy and paste the provided permissions policy.
+10. Give the policy a name.
-10. Click “Next” and then “Create policy”.
+11. Click “Next” and then “Create policy”.
-11. Go back to your IAM Create user tab, click the refresh icon under “Permission policies” and attach the new policy.
+12. Go back to your IAM Create user tab, click the refresh icon under “Permission policies” and attach the new policy.
-12. Click “Next” and “Create user”.
+13. Click “Next” and “Create user”.
-13. Click on your new user and then click “Security credentials”.
+14. Click on your new user and then click “Security credentials”.
-14. Click “Create access key”.
+15. Click “Create access key”.
-15. Click “Other”.
+16. Click “Other”.
-16. Click “Next” and then ”Create access key”.
+17. Click “Next” and then ”Create access key”.
-17. Copy your access key and secret access key.
+18. Copy your access key and secret access key.

+Various configuration scripts (that must be publicly available) are [here](https://github.com/anuj-p/CyberGIS-cluster-scripts).